 When teaching table manners to kids, keep it fun and easy.
 Make it a point to say, “good job” when your child observes good behavior or exhibits good manners.
 This will encourage him/her to continue doing so.

 Also, keep in mind that setting a good example for your kids during dinner is the best way if you’re really curious about how to teach table manners to kids.
 Because definitely, If you’re too busy on your phone or laptop while eating, then your child will pick up on that behavior and he/she may even start doing the same thing after some time.
 So make sure to spend quality time with your child during dinner and enjoy eating together!

-What age should you teach table manners?
+At what age should I teach my child table manners?

 What are the 3 most important table manners?

 Manners at the dinner table are important for a variety of reasons.
 They show that you’re respectful of others, and they help to keep the conversation flowing.
 In addition, good table manners can prevent you from embarrassing yourself or others.
 Here are three of the most important manners to remember:

 What is the best way to teach my child good table manners?